 The Colorado Fuel and Iron Company (CF&I) and its predecessor companies: The Central Colorado Improvement Company, Southern Colorado Coal & Town Company, the Colorado Fuel Company, the Colorado Coal and Iron Company, the Grand River Coal & Coke Company, and the Denver Fuel Company, had numerous mines and quarries throughout Southern Colorado, New Mexico, Wyoming, and Utah.
 Most of these mines produced coal, though others produced iron, flourspar, lime, and calcite, all of which were used to produce steel at the Pueblo mill.

-This resource is intended to be an encyclopedia of CF&I's extensive mining operations, with the idea that it was the people of CF&I who made company significant and not the other way around.
+This resource is intended to be an encyclopedia of CF&I's extensive mining operations, with the idea that it was the people of CF&I who made the company significant and not the other way around.
 They came from all over the world to toil in some of the darkest and most dangerous conditions imaginable in an effort to provide a better life for themselves and their families.
-That's why, in addition to providing facts and figures about each of these mines, these pages also provide a history that seeks to help us to understand what it was like for the men, women, and children of all of these different nationalities to live together and work together for a common interest.
-We still have a lot of work to do to actually reach all of these goals, but until then we are confident that this is the most complete and accessible resource of its kind.
+That's why, in addition to providing facts and figures about each of these mines, these pages also provide historical information that helps us to understand what it was like for the men, women, and children of all of these different nationalities to live together and work together for a common interest.
+There is still a lot of work to be done to reach these goals, but we are confident that this is the most complete and accessible resource of its kind.
 If you have any comments or if you like to help contribute to this project, please contact me to let me know.